uwcarg/carg.uw.edu/_pages/research.md

 #### **Sepsis**

 #### **Authentication behaviors to access clinical data**
-Our goal is to assess the relationship between qualitative authentication-focused survey responses with quantitative log data, unearth different groups of users that may be best served by unique authentication schemes rather than a “one size fits all” policy, and report the effect of recent and prospective authentication implementations at UW Medicine to be generalized to other health systems.
+Our goal is to assess different groups of users that may be best served by unique authentication schemes rather than a “one size fits all” policy, and report the effect of recent and prospective authentication implementations at UW Medicine to be generalized to other health systems.
 This project is an ongoing collaboration with the information security and privacy team at UW Medicine.

 #### **Using the EHR to answer clinical questions**